Is This Program Right For You?

-Students who are focused on learning/studying Arabic while abroad are encouraged to apply to study with other AU Abroad programs in Egypt, Jordan, Morocco or Syria, instead of AUS.
+Students who are focused on learning or studying Arabic language while abroad are encouraged to apply to study with other AU Abroad programs in Jordan or Morocco, instead of AUS.

 American University of Sharjah (AUS) was founded in 1997 with the goal of becoming the leading educational institution in the Gulf region.
 AU and AUS have a unique relationship, because AU was instrumental in helping AUS get started and has continued to play a key role in providing assistance for its Middle Eastern partner.
 While based upon American institutions of higher education, AUS is also thoroughly grounded in Arab culture and is emerging as a leading comprehensive coeducational university in the Gulf, serving students from the region and around the world.
 Students come from over 70 countries, so there is a definite cross-cultural component to the experience.
 The Office of Student Affairs organizes events and excursions, including a two-day "Global Celebration" so that students may showcase their diverse backgrounds.
 The Office of International Exchange Programs is also very active with the student community.

 AU students directly enroll in AUS for either a semester or for a full year and earn AU credit.
-For information on what it means to directly enroll in a foreign university, please read here for more details: Direct Enrollment.
+For information on what it means to directly enroll in a foreign university, please read here for more details

 AUS offers courses in 21 academic disciplines, all taught in English, giving AU students great flexibility and the chance to take any course of interest except in the field of Architecture.
 AUS has four schools: Arts and Sciences; Architecture and Design; Business and Management; and Engineering.